Continue reading for our analysis...

 Tail vibration among rattlesnakes is a defensive mechanism that the serpents engage in when they feel threatened.
 But pythons and boas use their tails to lure prey.

 Hollow interlocked keratin segments at the serpent’s tip form a rattling sound as they click and rub against each other.
 Keratin is the same material in human hair and fingernails.
 Once the snake feels threatened by a predator’s presence, it raises the tip of it and quivers its muscles to trigger the clicks responsible for the sound.

 The sound-making structure is hollow, which acts as a resonator that amplifies the rattling sound when sound waves bounce inside the walls.
 The relatively ample hollow space inside the structure explains why the rattle is louder in rattlesnakes.

 The videographer encounters the next rattlesnake at Sabino Canyon, also in Tucson.
 The snake appears to be sleeping beside a path.
 Rattlesnakes typically sleep in crevices, under logs and rocks, or near trees and other objects.

 Knowing when a snake is sleeping is challenging because its eyes remain open.
 After all, snakes don’t have eyelids.

 Hence, you’ll never know if it’s lying, waiting for prey to come within striking distance, or sleeping.
 For your safety, if you come across a rattlesnake, leave it alone and stay away from its path.

-Everyone Minding their Business
+Everyone Minding Their Business

-The next scene at the Sabino Canyon is the most captivating in the entire video.
+The next scene at Tucson’s Sabino Canyon is the most captivating in the entire video.
 It shows a rattlesnake, almost two meters long, crossing an asphalt road from left to right.
 Two shirtless joggers encounter the snake but pass behind it as the snake moves across the road.